oercompbiomed/Seili-2026/Day3_PPI_networks/PPI_networks.md

 ## Exercise 2: Continuing Your Main Investigation

 In this exercise, we will work with the obtained tables for the significant transcription factors.
 Find them [here](https://github.com/oercompbiomed/Seili-2025/tree/main/RNAseq_backup_files) in case you want to start with the original data.

+Please start with the enriched transcription factors for **down-regulated genes with PCB118** as we will use the protein structures from this subset.
+You can re-do the analysis for any of the other cases later.

 ### 2.1 Protein network retrieval